 - Physical 2FA key (most secure)

-When possible, I recommend that you not use SMS text as a means of 2FA verification since it has been easily hacked using a scam known as the SIM swap.
+When possible, I recommend that you not use SMS text as a means of 2FA verification since it has been easily hacked using a scam known as the SIM swap

 Use the links above to jump down to a specific section or continue to scroll.
 Let’s dive in!

-Best 2FA Authenticator Apps in 2023
+Best Alternative 2FA Authenticator Apps

 Here are the three best options to choose from, with screenshots and reasons why.